Quick Summary

 Authoritarian leaders make decisions independently, without input from others.
 They expect subordinates to follow orders without question.
 Larry Ellison, the co-founder of Oracle, exemplifies this style.
 Known for his decisive leadership and hands-on approach, Ellison drives his vision relentlessly, often taking bold actions with little consultation.

 Visionary leaders inspire others with their long-term goals and clear vision for the future.
 Elon Musk, the CEO of Tesla and SpaceX, is a classic example.
-His ability to foresee the future of electric cars, space travel, and renewable energy has not only revolutionized industries but also rallied teams around his bold ideas.
+His ability to foresee the future of electric cars, space travel, and renewable energy has revolutionized industries and rallied teams around his bold ideas.

 Affiliative leaders prioritize emotional connections and harmony within the team.
-Oprah Winfrey, with her empathetic and compassionate approach, is a great example.
-She builds strong relationships with her team, fostering a supportive and trusting environment that encourages creativity and personal growth.
+Oprah Winfrey is a great example, with her empathetic and compassionate approach.
+She builds strong relationships with her team, fostering a supportive, trusting environment that encourages creativity and personal growth.

-Coaching leaders focus on the personal and professional development of their employees, guiding them toward achieving their potential.
+Coaching leaders focus on their employees’ personal and professional development, guiding them toward achieving their potential.
 Seth Godin, a renowned author and entrepreneur, embodies this style by mentoring others through his workshops, books, and blogs, encouraging people to think critically and develop their unique strengths.

 Pacesetting leaders set high standards and lead by example, pushing their teams to meet demanding targets.
 Mark Zuckerberg, the founder of Facebook (Meta), is known for his fast-paced, high-expectation leadership.
 He pushes his teams to innovate rapidly, often pushing the boundaries of what’s possible.